ADmad/cakephp-social-auth/README.md

 );
 ```

-We use a POST link here instead of a normal link to prevent search bots and other
+We use a `POST` link here instead of a normal link to prevent search bots and other
 crawlers from following the link.
-(Adding "nofollow" attribute to link doesn't
+If you prefer using GET you can still do so by
-suffice as it's often ignored by bots/crawlers.)
-If you prefer using GET you can
+configuring the middleware with `'requestMethod' => 'GET'`.
+In this case it's
-still do so by configuring the middleware with `'requestMethod' => 'GET'`.
+advisable to add `nofollow` attribute to the link.

-Once a user is authenticated through the provider the middleware gets the user
+Once a user is authenticated through the provider, the middleware gets the user
 profile from the identity provider and using that tries to find the corresponding
 user record using the user model.
 If no user is found it calls the `getUser` method
 of your user model.
 The method recieves social profile model entity as argument